glucas/nrun/README.md

    * Body → dictionary value for key `body`
    * Attachment → empty

-This shortcut receives JSON on stdin and displays a notification.

-You can change the shortcut name via:
+You can override the shortcut name via:

 ```sh
 export NRUN_SHORTCUT_NAME="Your Shortcut Name"